AshleyYakeley/NixVirt/README.md

   State to put the network in, or null to ignore.
   Default: `null`.

-  Any libvirt network not defined in this set will be removed.
+  Any libvirt network not defined in this list will be removed.

 Note that NixOS already has options under `virtualisation.libvirtd` for controlling the libvirt daemon.